 Black and white photography mistake 1: Adding too much contrast

 Here’s an example where I pushed the contrast too far.
-If you look closely you’ll see that the darkest tones in the photo – the man’s face, his turban, jacket and the door behind him – don’t have much detail.
+If you look closely you’ll see that there isn’t much detail in the background.

 Here’s the same photo with a more subtle application of contrast.
 Now you can see good detail in those areas.